hackclub/sprig/docs.md

 ### match(pattern)

-Returns an array of matching cells, each one an array of sprites.
+Returns an array of matching tiles, each one an array of sprites.

 ```js
 match("p.")